 It is estimated that 623,700 Californians are currently served by one of 41 operational ACOs, as tracked by Cattaneo & Stroud Inc. As of January, 2013, Los Angeles County's 16 ACOs covered approximately 213,000 patients, followed by Orange County's 11 ACOs covering 94,600.
-Enrollment in California ACOs varies from as few as 500 patients to as many as 68,000 (the Heritage Provider Network's Pioneer ACO) with an average of 15,200 (see Table A2 and Figure A4 in Appendix I, for more information on California ACOs).35
+Enrollment in California ACOs varies from as few as 500 patients to as many as 68,000 (the Heritage Provider Network's Pioneer ACO) with an average of 15,200 (see Table A2 and Figure A4 in Appendix I, for more information on California ACOs).

-Many see ACOs as a way to extend HMO principles to the state's non-HMO population, which represents slightly
+Many see ACOs as a way to extend HMO principles to the state's non-HMO population, which represents slightly more than half of all Californians.

-FIGURE 2: PERCENT OF PHYSICIANS PRACTICING IN MEDICAL GROUPS OF MORE THAN 25 PHYSICIANS IN CALIFORNIA, BY COUNTY, 2011 more than half of all Californians.
 If complementary accountable care models proliferate in the state, millions of other Californians served by physicians and health systems affiliated with an ACO may benefit from the "spillover" of new care practices developed for the ACO population.
-Some question whether ACOs are a step backwards for those covered under HMO plans, as the reimbursement landscape in California has for decades included capitation, shared risk pools and pay for performance quality incentive programs.36 However, even within the delegated model, many risk agreements with providers do not include all healthcare services.
+Some question whether ACOs are a step backwards for those covered under HMO plans, as the reimbursement landscape in California has for decades included capitation, shared risk pools and pay for performance guality incentive programs.
+However, even within the delegated model, many risk agreements with providers do not include all healthcare services.
 As a result, some recent commercial ACOs are combining traditional HMO payment models like capitation with both quality measures and shared risk pools based on total expenditures for an individual.